AkshitRaizada/bevfusion-ros/README.md

 python setup.py develop
 conda install -c conda-forge mpi4py openmpi
 ```
-If you mounted Nuscenes(or custom data in Nuscenes format), you need to run these commands once(this step can be done outside the Docker image as well, these dependencies are specific to dataset preparation):-
+**Dataset Preparation** - If you mounted Nuscenes(or custom data in Nuscenes format), you need to run these commands once(these dependencies are specific to dataset preparation and training):-
 ```
 apt-get install software-properties-common
 add-apt-repository ppa:ubuntu-toolchain-r/test